MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_create_salescreditmemoline.md

 ---

 # Create salesCreditMemoLines
-Create a salesCreditMemoLine in Dynamics 365 for Financials.
+Create a sales credit memo line object in Dynamics 365 for Financials.

 ## HTTP request